zjx-immersion/spring4-mvc-gradle-xml-hello-world/README.md

 Gradle - Spring 4 MVC Hello World
 ===============================
 Template for Spring 4 MVC + JSP view + XML configuration, using Gradle build tool.
+Just for quick start a web project with gradle

 ###1.
 Technologies used
 * Gradle 2.0